safranck/Kanopi/README.md

 3. The timestamp of your last commit will be the cutoff time used.
 Any commits after the three-hour mark will not be considered as part of your submission.
 4. Please use WordPress coding and documentation standards as defined in PHPCS.
 5. All files must be managed in a plugin.
-6. Your solution may not rely on a third-party plugin.
+6. Your solution may not rely on any third-party plugins other than those installed via composer for this project.
 7. Your work will be tested on a default WordPress installation running the theme in your fork of this repository, and using the standard [Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test) content.

 ## The code requirements